 For a number of years, we have been examining and using a range of new technologies to support different parts of our recruitment process.
 As well as interviews in a live setting, many of our interviews take place remotely using a range of video technologies.
 Interviews can take place at different stages of the recruitment process and can take the form of an automated video interview, live video interview or in-person interview.
 Rest assured that during your interview, the panel are only interested in the content of what you have to say and your suitability for the job.
 They will not be assessing how comfortable you are on camera in a video interview.

 Automated Video Interview

 An Automated Video Interview takes place without a panel of interviewers on the screen.
 Instead, the questions will appear on the screen.
 You will be required to record yourself responding to the questions as they appear on the screen.
 At the start of the Automated Video Interview, you will have the opportunity to do some sample questions to familiarise yourself with the process and see what it’s like to ‘speak to the screen'.
-It is worth noting that once you start the interview, you will be required to complete all the questions and you won't be able to go back and re-do an answer.
 Once completed, your responses are later reviewed by our interview board members.